apache/spark/docs/ui.rst

 Gantt Chart
 ...........
-The Gantt chart lets you analyse task duration and overlap, you can quickly identify bottlenecks and where the bulk of the time is spent for specific DAG runs.
+The Gantt chart lets you analyse task duration and overlap.
+You can quickly identify bottlenecks and where the bulk of the time is spent for specific DAG runs.